mandiwise/vscode2go/README.md

 PKief.material-icon-theme
 ```

-Creating and `Extensionsfile` is a great way to install extensions directly from the official VS Code Marketplace, rather than from the [custom marketplace](https://github.com/cdr/code-server#extensions) supported out-of-the-box by code-server.
+Creating an `Extensionsfile` is also a great way to install extensions directly from the official VS Code Marketplace, rather than from the [custom marketplace](https://github.com/cdr/code-server#extensions) supported out-of-the-box by code-server.

 To get a list of the extensions you currently have installed in your desktop VS Code app, simply run `code --list-extensions` on that computer and copy/paste into your `Extensionsfile`.